 'Establishment' or 'Location this is a generic term which means the Children's Home/school/college.
-Cambian Northampton School.
+Great Dunmow school is a school.
 Individual means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Cambian Northampton School have young people attending and/or residing between the ages of 11 -18 Service Head / Head of Service This is the senior person with overall responsibility for the school at Cambian Northampton School this is the Headteacher Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
+At Great Dunmow school we have young people attending and/or residing between the ages of 11-18.
+Service Head / Head of Service This is the senior person with overall responsibility for the Location.
+At Great Dunmow school this is the Headteacher who is Tonia Lewis. dual registered locations need to include Service Head and Registered Manager if they are not the same person.
+Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Cambian Northampton School this is Ofsted Social Worker This means the worker allocated to the child/family.
+At Great Dunmow school this is Ofsted.
+Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.